HikolakitaDev/HikolakitaDev/README.md

 - 👯 I’m looking to collaborate on **anything**

-- 📝 I regularly write articles on [https://dev.to/hikolakita](https://dev.to/hikolakita)

 - 💬 I know stuff about **javascript, python, react, c++**

 - 📫 How to reach me **hikolakita.dev@gmail.com**